Buckden, Cambridgeshire: Landmarks

 Buckden Towers (or Buckden Palace) was a former residence of the Bishop of Lincoln, whose medieval diocese reached almost to London.
 A house was built by the mid-12th century, where the Bishop held court, but it burnt down in 1291 and was rebuilt.
-Further rebuilding and extension took place in the 15th century, including a new red-brick tower of a similar design as at Tattershall Castle, Lincolnshire, although that of Buckden has only four storeys.
+Further rebuilding and extension took place in the 15th century, including a new red-brick tower of a similar design to Tattershall Castle, Lincolnshire, although that of Buckden has only four storeys.
 Buckden Palace accommodated Catherine of Aragon for a short time before she was moved to Kimbolton Castle.
 The palace was neglected in the earlier 17th century.
 A survey in 1647 included a Great Chamber, chapel, brick tower and gatehouse, all enclosed by a moat.
 The grounds had at least four fishponds and the park about 200 deer.

 Huntingdonshire, with Buckden Palace, was transferred from the Diocese of Lincoln to that of Ely in 1837.
 Several parts were demolished in the 19th century and many that remained were used by the local vicar and a school.
-In 1848, the palace was described as a "venerable structure".
+In 1848 the palace was described as a "venerable structure".
 It passed into private ownership in 1870 and was renamed Buckden Towers.
 The Victorian house currently on the site dates from 1872.

-Between 1914 and 1919, Buckden Towers was used as a Red Cross hospital and in the Second World War as a home for evacuees from the London blitz.
-After the war, Buckden Towers was passed to the Roman Catholic church and in 1956 to Claretian missionaries, who carried out restoration and built a Catholic church for the village.
+Between 1914 and 1919 Buckden Towers was used as a Red Cross hospital and in the Second World War as a home for evacuees from the London blitz.
+After the war Buckden Towers was passed to the Roman Catholic church and in 1956 to Claretian missionaries, who carried out restoration and built a Catholic church for the village.

 The site of the original palace is designated an ancient monument and Victorian Buckden Towers as a Grade II listed building; the Inner Gatehouse, Curtain Wall and Towers of the earlier Buckden Palace are all Grade I listed buildings.
-Apart from these and the former coaching inns, the parish has over 60 other listed buildings, mainly round Buckden Towers.
+Apart from these and the former coaching inns, the parish has more than 60 other listed buildings, mainly round Buckden Towers.
 Much of the centre round Buckden Towers, along the High Street and Church Street, has been designated a Conservation Area by Huntingdonshire District Council.

 To the east, in the Great Ouse valley, are several small lakes where gravel pits used to be.
 The enclosure map of 1813 shows the position of one and another appears on an Ordnance Survey map of 1926.
 Not until the 1960s did large-scale gravel and sand extraction take place, needed for two major local construction projects: the dual carriageway of the A1 and the dam at Graham Water.
 In 1986 the pits covered 400 acre.
 Buckden Marina was built in a small disused gravel pit close to the Great Ouse.